GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ## Cloud Storage

 The app allows users to upload a book cover image.
-To store the images in the Cloud, use [Google Cloud Storage][storage].
+To store the images in GCP, use [Cloud Storage][storage].

-Google Cloud Storage is unified object storage for developers and enterprises, from live data serving to data analytics/ML to data archiving.
+Cloud Storage is unified object storage for developers and enterprises, from live data serving to data analytics/ML to data archiving.

 [Enable the Cloud Storage API](https://console.cloud.google.com/flows/enableapi?apiid=storage_api,logging,sqladmin.googleapis.com&redirect=https://console.cloud.google.com&_ga=1.20629880.1963584502.1488379440) for the project, if you have not enabled it already.